Terms of Service

 18. Termination

 18.1 By you.
 Email team@fairmark.us.
-Termination after we have filed does not unfile the grievance.
+Termination after we have filed does not unfile the appeal.
 Termination does not extinguish a Charging Event that has already fired.

 18.2 By us.
 We may suspend or terminate for breach, suspected fraud, or government order.